 Part of the Hapsburg lineage that ruled the Holy Roman Empire, Rudolf II was a product of a long line of marriages struck for political alliance — and a touch of inbreeding that might have contributed to the occasional raving lunatic, such as his Spanish cousin Don Carlos and his illegitimate son Don Giulio.
 Rudolf's own unhappily married parents were Maria, a staunch Catholic from Spain; and Maximilian II, such a lax Bohemian Catholic that he even refused last rites on his deathbed.
 Rudolf took after his father in religious outlook, if not in disposition.
 Maximilian had been known for his sunny disposition; Rudolf's persistent melancholy gave rise to rumors of demonic possession.
 His depression produced a benefit for art and science, however: Nothing calmed his nerves quite so well as a visit to his prized collection, and he added to it with gusto.
 Like his father and grandfather (Ferdinand I), Rudolf prized flowers.
 In fact, we was described as Europe's greatest lover of art and flowers.

 Rudolf's collection was divided into three categories.
-Naturalia covered natural history, zoology, botany and mineralogy.
+Naturalia covered natural history, zoology, botany and mineralogy, and his collection of naturalia albums may be the largest still in existence.
 Scientifica included clocks, watches, celestial globes, and other instruments.
 Artificialia featured coins, prints, and other examples of fine craftsmanship.
 Prized items included cameos, Albrecht Dürer's famous hare picture, crystals that Rudolf carried to calm his palpitating heart, corals, bird feathers, fossils and whale teeth.
 Rudolf also claimed to own a grain of Earth from which God made Adam, two nails from Noah's Ark, a basilisk and some dragons.

 More than just a connoisseur, Rudolf tried his own hand at artistic and scientific pursuits.
 In keeping with the fashion for accomplished men of his time, he attempted to carve ivory sculptures, one complex shape actually residing inside another.
 He regularly visited his alchemy workshop where he pursued his own experiments in addition to checking on the progress of his protégés.